Functional Residual Capacity (FRC) And Pulmonary Vascular Resistance (PVR)

 At FRC, the inward elastic forces of the lung are in equilibrium with the outward elastic forces of the chest wall.
 With this definition in mind, pathologies which change these elastic forces will also change the FRC.
 For example, lung elasticity is significantly reduced in emphysema (a form of chronic obstructive pulmonary disease) thereby increasing FRC and leading to hyperinflation.
 If these patients are also deconditioned, their chest wall elasticity will also decrease and only worsen the problem.

 PVR = [mean PAP – mean PCWP] / CO where PAP is the mean pulmonary artery pressure, PCWP is the mean pulmonary capillary wedge pressure, and CO is the cardiac output.
-It represents the resistance blood flow encounters moving from the right to the left side of the heart through the pulmonary circuit.
+It represents the resistance blood flow encounters moving from the right to the left side of the heart through the pulmonary vessels.
 But how does this relate to FRC?

-As we fill our alveoli during inspiration and our lung volumes approach the total lung capacity (TLC), blood vessels within the alveoli (intra-alveolar vessels) get compressed leading to substantial increases in resistance.
+As we fill our alveoli during inspiration and our lung volumes approach the total lung capacity (TLC), blood vessels within the alveoli (intra-alveolar vessels) get compressed leading to increases in resistance.
 As lung volumes drop, distal airways collapse causing alveolar hypoxia and hypoxic pulmonary vasoconstriction (HPV).

 In contrast, blood vessels within the lung parenchyma (extra-alveolar vessels) actually dilate during inspiration due to an increase in radial interstitial forces.
 In other words, the negative intrapleural pressure actually pulls parenchymal vessels open thereby decreasing resistance.